Is the Total Repeal of Obamacare a Pipedream for Republicans?

 So it seems despite all the sabre rattling about repealing Obamacare lock stock and barrel reality is starting to set in that actually dismantling the scheme isn’t actually going to be all that simple.
 David Nather from Politico writes that it has dawned on some in the GOP what the realities are.

-Gail Wilensky, a longtime health care expert who ran the Medicare agency under the first President George Bush, concluded that even though the is still unpopular — even after the have kicked in — “I think we are at the point where people have to realize isn't going away.”
+Gail Wilensky, a longtime health care expert who ran the Medicare agency under the first President George Bush, concluded that even though the law is still unpopular — even after the benefits have kicked in — “I think we are at the point where people have to realize this isn’t going away.”

 A big turning point, according to Senate Republican health aides, was when health insurers not only didn’t abandon the Affordable Care Act after the bumpy first enrollment season but also signed up in greater numbers for the second enrollment season, which starts in November.
 That’s seen as a sign that health insurance companies have accepted the law and don’t believe it’s going anywhere.